BlairCurrey/data-vis/README.md

 - Loading animation (unused, but *arguably* neat)

 #### More Details on Attribution
 These data visualizations are an extension of a school project.
-The gallery.js and sketch.js code was written entirely but by the University of London. helper-funtions.js and index.html were provided by the University of London in the original prompted but were expanded by myself.
+The gallery.js and sketch.js code was written entirely but by the University of London. helper-funtions.js and index.html were provided by the University of London in the original prompt but were expanded by myself.
 All the visualizations and animation are my original work.